By Kathryn Brunner, Founder of Musik at Home, LLC

 2. Musik at Home classes have been our staple for open and go structured musical play since my kids were babies.

-If you're ready to take your child's musicianship to the next level, try a Musik at Home Membership free for 30 days here with code MUSIK30.
+If you're ready to take your child's musicianship to the next level, try a Musik at Home Membership free for 14 days here.

 3. At the right time for each of them (they are now 7 and 4, pictured below), I started them in lessons for piano and violin.